Kamenica, Kosovo: History

-The Kamenica area, as the whole of Kosovo, was inhabited by the Dardani tribe, an Illyrian people.
-Traces of them have also been found in the archaeological site of the Dardana Fortress.
-The fortress was rebuilt later in the late Roman period.
+The Kamenica area, like the rest of Kosovo, was historically inhabited by the Dardani tribe, an Illyrian people.
+Archaeological evidence of their presence has been found at the Dardana Fortress site, which was later reconstructed during the late Roman period.

-Kamenica always had better than average inter-ethnic relations during the Yugoslav era.
-Tensions today are low because there was less violence than elsewhere during the Kosovo War.
+During the Yugoslav era, Kamenica was known for maintaining relatively strong inter-ethnic relations.
+Today, tensions remain low, largely because the area experienced less violence than many other regions during the Kosovo War.

 Geography

-The municipality of Kamenica lies in the east of Kosovo in a hilly and mountainous region.
-Kamenica is part of the geographical and ethnographic area of Gollak.
-It is bordered to the southwest by Ranillug, to the west by Novobërda, to the northwest by Prishtina and to the north and east it borders Serbia.
-Gjilan is located 30 km away, while Prishtina is around 75 km away from Kamenica.
+The municipality of Kamenica is situated in eastern Kosovo, characterised by hilly and mountainous terrain.
+It forms part of the geographical and ethnographic region of Gollak and shares borders with Ranillug to the southwest, Novobërda to the west, Pristina to the northwest, and Serbia to the north and east.
+Gjilan is located 30 km away, while Pristina is around 75 km away from Kamenica.

 Demographics

-According to the 2024 census by the Kosovo Agency of Statistics, the municipality of Kamenica has 22,868 inhabitants.

-The ethnic composition is predominantly Albanian, who constitute 89.9% of the population, followed by Serbs at 8.2%, with other ethnic groups making up 1.9%.
+According to the 2024 census conducted by the Kosovo Agency of Statistics, the municipality of Kamenica has a population of 22,868.
+The ethnic composition is predominantly Albanian, accounting for 89.9% of residents, followed by Serbs at 8.2%, with other ethnic groups making up the remaining 1.9%.

 Politics

-Elections for the Mayor of the Municipality and the Municipal Assembly are held every four years.
-The ballots are separate, where voters can choose from a list of contenders hailing from various political parties on one ballot, and on the other they can choose one candidate for the representative at the Municipal Assembly from a specific partisan or independent list.
+Elections for the Mayor and the Municipal Assembly are held every four years.
+Voters receive two separate ballots: one to select a candidate for Mayor from various political parties, and another to choose a representative for the Municipal Assembly from a specific party or independent list.